jcaxmacher/nightlatch/README.rst

 Who would want to use this?
 ===========================

-Single digit-sized groups of people managing EC2 instances using a Bastion host in a personal or small/semi-professional AWS account.
+Single-digit-sized groups of people managing EC2 instances using a Bastion host in a personal or small/semi-professional AWS account.

 Solutions that are better or bigger than Nightlatch